cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

 .. important::

-    In Multi-Vendor 4.12.1, Vendor Debt Payout add-on has been replaced by a new add-on called :doc:`/user_guide/addons/vendor_debt_payout/index`.
+    In Multi-Vendor 4.12.1, the Vendor Debt Payout add-on has been replaced by a new add-on called :doc:`/user_guide/addons/vendor_debt_payout/index`.

 What has improved?